A six-figure freelancer talks about the sort of things you can expect to write as a content marketing writer (one may surprise you!)

 7. Social media posts

 If you’re so inclined, you can include this as part of your offering to clients.
-As a content marketing writer I typically steer clear of social media work.
-But most of my content marketing clients do ask for a number of different headline options, social media posts to go along with any articles I’ve written, and keywords, if applicable.
+As a content marketing writer, I typically steer clear of social media work.
+But most of my content marketing clients ask for headline options, social media posts to go along with any articles I’ve written, and photos, if applicable.
 So it will definitely do you good to start learning about this stuff if you have any serious interest in content marketing.

 That just about covers most of the things you’ll be writing as a content marketing writer.
-Next time we’ll talk about the content marketing myths that will hurt your writing income.
+Next time, we’ll talk about the content marketing myths that hurt your writing income.

 In the meantime, I’d love for you to check out my book The Freelance Writer’s Guide to Content Marketing.
-I doubled my income using the techniques that I lay bare in the book, and I’m confident that if you do the work, you’ll see a massive difference in yours, too.
+I doubled my income using the techniques that I lay bare in the book, and I’m confident that if you use the tips I give in this book, you’ll see a massive difference in yours, too.

 FREE RESOURCE: